buzamahmooza/Faris-Custom-Image-Viewer/README.md

 # Features to add
 - #### Scroll/Zoom:
-	-Zoom toward mouse
+	- Zoom toward mouse
-	-Fix scroll out problem (when zooming out and the pic gets too small, it gets stuck, i.e no more zoom control) -Add an option for mousewheel: Next/previous image, or Zoom in and out Thumbnail view
+	- Fix scroll out problem (when zooming out and the pic gets too small, it gets stuck, i.e no more zoom control)
+	- Add an option for mousewheel: Next/previous image, or Zoom in and out Thumbnail view
 - #### Drag and drop:
-	-Add support to start from a Directory
+	- Add support to start from a Directory
-	-Make sure that images are in correct order upon loading, and the opened image is what's shown.
+	- Make sure that images are in correct order upon loading, and the opened image is what's shown.

 - #### GIFs:
 	-Fix playback speed